samadeusfp/PRETSA/README.md

 ```
 python getResultsJournalExtension_<evaluation_metric>.py <dirPath> <dataset>
 ```
+## How to repeat our experiments
+Baselogs.zip contains the dataset we used for our experiment.
+These logs do not fall under the MIT Licence (since we did not have ownership of the original data) and are still under there previously used license.

 ## How to contact us
 PRETSA was developed at the Process-driven Architecture group of Humboldt-Universität zu Berlin.
 If you want to contact us, just send us a mail at: fahrenks || hu-berlin.de